 When the nightingale sleeps, she wanders over a shifting desert, her bare feet in a moving embrace before, burning hot, the sand won't release.
 She falls, her face kissed by golden grains that she breathes in with forced affection until her lungs are full of love.

-Her fingers worshipped each curve and hollow on the pilgrimage over his body, a holy meditation that delivered her to the divine.
+Her fingers worshiped each curve and hollow on the pilgrimage over his body, a holy meditation that delivered her to the divine.

 His vanilla cream coating hid a core of sticky, sweet cherry filling, the round succulent globes pressed in on each other like earthy hearts of blood red juices to soak her shivering tongue in ecstasy.